ankurkmaurya/aFileWidget/README.md

    aFileInitialize('uploadWidget');
 ```

-aFileInitialize() method will initialize and render the widget on the web page.
+The aFileInitialize() method will initialize and render the widget on the web page.
 Rendered widget will be shown as below screenshot.